grafana/pyroscope/docs/sources/operators-guide/tools/query-tee.md

 > **Note**: Floating point sample values are compared with a tolerance that can be configured via `-proxy.value-comparison-tolerance`.
 The configured tolerance prevents false positives due to differences in floating point values rounding introduced by the non-deterministic series ordering within the Prometheus PromQL engine.

-### Exported metrics
+### Exported profiles

-The query-tee exposes the following Prometheus metrics at the `/metrics` endpoint listening on the port configured via the flag `-server.metrics-port`:
+The query-tee exposes the following Prometheus profiles at the `/profiles` endpoint listening on the port configured via the flag `-server.profiles-port`:

 ```bash
 # HELP cortex_querytee_backend_request_duration_seconds Time (in seconds) spent serving requests.